Chart Color Schemes

 Educational achievement in Beacon Hill places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Educational qualifications in Beacon Hill trail regional benchmarks, with 35.2% of residents aged 15+ holding university degrees compared to 41.5% in SA4 region.
-Bachelor degrees lead at 24.9%, followed by postgraduate qualifications (7.5%) and graduate diplomas (2.8%).
-Trade and technical skills feature prominently, with 32.0% of residents aged 15+ holding vocational credentials – advanced diplomas (12.8%) and certificates (19.2%).
-Educational participation is notably high, with 31.9% of residents currently enrolled in formal education.
+Educational qualifications in Beacon Hill trail regional benchmarks, with 35.2% of residents aged 15 and over holding university degrees compared to 41.5% in the SA4 region as of 2021 data.
+This gap highlights potential for educational development and skills enhancement.
+Bachelor degrees lead at 24.9%, followed by postgraduate qualifications at 7.5% and graduate diplomas at 2.8%.
+Trade and technical skills feature prominently, with 32.0% of residents aged 15 and over holding vocational credentials – advanced diplomas at 12.8% and certificates at 19.2%.

 Frequently Asked Questions - Education